We stand with Ukraine to help keep people safe. Join us

 How to Set Parental Controls on Android Devices?

-Smartphones are now essential in day-to-day life, but they can expose your kids to risks – especially with access to the internet.
+Smartphones are essential in daily life, but they expose your kids to risks, especially with access to the internet.
 They can also install damaging apps or accidentally delete important files.
-Luckily, Android smartphones come with parental control tools to ensure that your children can use their Android safely.
-Below, we’ll explain how parental controls work on Android devices, and how you can use them to keep your kids safe.
+Android smartphones come with their own parental control tools.
+Read on how to use them.
+If you decide to install a third-party app, keep in mind that many of those are intrusive and invade users' privacy.
+To check for potential threats, use Clario Anti Sp

 Table of contents